quickapps/docs/eng/developers/blocks.md

 ###### Since 1.1

-If the the module has created the view element `[delta]_block` it will be automatically used as block body, in this case there is **no need to define a hook** method.
+If the module has created the view element `[delta]_block` it will be automatically used as block body, in this case there is **no need to define a hook** method.
 For the Categories example, if the following file exists it will be used as the body of the block and there is no need to define the
 "taxonomy_vocabularies" hook method: